ajerdev/incidforge/README.md

 ## 🧠 About the Author

-Made with ❤️ by [Adrián Jerez](https://www.linkedin.com/in/adrianjjerez), cybersecurity engineer passionate about automation, threat detection, and realistic simulation tooling for blue teams.
+Made with ❤️ by [Adrián Jerez](https://www.linkedin.com/in/adrianjjerez), cybersecurity engineer passionate about automation, threat detection, and building tools that empower blue teams.